-Rohan graduated from the University of Tasmania in 2004 with a combined degree in Economics & Law with first class honours in law.
+Rohan graduated from the University of Tasmania in 2004 with a combined degree in Economics and Law with first-class honours in law.

 In 2005, he completed a Graduate Certificate of Legal Practice and was admitted as a practitioner of the Supreme Court of Tasmania.
 Upon his admission, he spent a year as Associate to the Honourable Justice Crawford of the Supreme Court of Tasmania.

 Rohan has been a practitioner at Douglas & Collins since August 2006 and became a principal of the firm in January 2013.
 He practices in civil and criminal litigation and advises in many areas of the law, including general commercial disputes and estates litigation.
 He has also been a member of the council of the Law Society of Tasmania since 2010.

 · A Director of the Law Council of Australia;